PCS Pay Entitlements

 - Copy of Paid Rental Agreement

 - Copy of vehicle registration when utilizing POV and/or boat/trailer move

-- Advance Payments.
 Advance travel payments may be authorized for the below entitlements if the Member is not a Government Travel Charge Card (GTCC) holder or an advance is not specifically prohibited in the orders.
-If a member is a card holder, the GTCC must be used for PCS travel and advances are not authorized (Applicable to Separating or Retiring Military Service Members).
+If a member is a cardholder, the GTCC must be used for PCS travel, and advances are not authorized (Applicable to Separating or Retiring Military Service Members).

-A useful document that Service members need to be familiar with is the Joint travel Regulations or JTR.
-The JTR implements policy and laws establishing travel and transportation allowances of Uniformed Service members and Department of Defense (DoD) civilian travelers.
+A useful document that Service members need to be familiar with is the Joint Travel Regulations or JTR.
+The JTR implements policies and laws establishing travel and transportation allowances for Uniformed Service members and Department of Defense (DoD) civilian travelers.
 It also implements station and certain other allowances.
 The JTR has the force and effect of law for travelers and implements statutory regulations and law for DoD civilian travelers.
-This document provides additional guidelines to the entitlements listed above.
+This document provides additional guidelines for the entitlements listed above.
 It is easy to get bogged down with all the details and things to do when you are getting ready for a move.
 However, understanding the pay you are entitled to during a PCS move, will make the transition to a new location that much easier.